Surgical Procedures: Oophorectomy

 What is recovery like?

-Recovery from an oophorectomy will depend on many factors.
 You may have to stay in the hospital.
-Early walking and deep breathing will be encouraged to prevent blood clots and pneumonia.
+Early walking and deep breathing can help prevent blood clots and pneumonia.

-If you underwent a laparoscopic oophorectomy you may have shoulder pain.
+If you had a laparoscopic oophorectomy you may have shoulder pain.
 This is a normal side effect and should go away within 1-2 days.

 Your provider will tell you what you should and should not do when you go home.
 This will often include: